 Expansion of pari-mutuel activities - The Florida pari-mutuel industry most recently sought legislation authorizing off-track betting in 1991 and telephone betting in 1992.
 Currently, 24 states are conducting some form of off-track betting and two states have authorized it but have not yet begun operations.
-Telephone betting has been implemented in twelve states and recently authorized in another state.
+Telephone betting has been implemented in 17 states.